9 Best Places to Live in Cincinnati

 This area proudly has a “Tree City USA” designation, with five city parks and manicured, tree-lined streets.
 The family-friendly activities include fishing and boating on the river to live music at Canal Park.
 Residents have local restaurants like The Bluffs Café or and nature strolls at Fernbank Park.

 Some homes in this riverfront village date back to the 1880s.
 You’ll have Queen Anne homes near Craftsmen bungalows and Foursquare.
 Many homes have large lots and green spaces.
-The nine listings in January 2023 had a median list price of $179,900.
+The nine listings in January 2023 had a median list price of $179,900, which indicates this is a pretty affordable neighborhood.

 Cincinnati’s Top Neighborhoods